FudanSELab/ClassEval/README.md

 * dependencies: the dependency information of the method.

+For more details in benchmark construction, go [here](./data/README.md).

 The comparison of the inputs for the ClassEval, HumanEval, and MBPP benchmarks is illustrated in the following figures:

 <img src="output\images\classeval example.png" alt="other benchmark example" style="zoom: 5%;" />